cnavarroserrano/cnavarroserrano.github.io/index.md

   <div id="abstract_ballots" hidden>
     <p>
-    Following the 2010 Citizens United Supreme Court decision, political campaigns in the United States have operated without effective spending limits.
+    The 2010 Citizens United Supreme Court decision effectively lifted limits on political campaign expenditures.
-    We study how unrestricted campaign advertising expenditures shape electoral outcomes.
+    We study how unrestricted campaign advertising shapes electoral outcomes.
-    Using county-level data on ballot measure outcomes and television advertising for state-level referendums, which experienced a notable rise in campaign contributions, we find reduced-form evidence consistent with persuasive rather than informative advertising.
+    On the one hand, advertising may inform the electorate about the upcoming election, resulting in higher participation rates.
+    On the other hand, advertising may also persuade the electorate, tilting the outcome in favor of the best-funded campaign.
+    We collect county-level data on fifty state-level ballot measure outcomes, as well as the universe of television ads for those referendums.
+    Exploiting exogenous geographical variation across state and media market frontiers, we find no significant evidence of an informative effect.
-    We develop a structural model capturing strategic interaction between opposing campaigns to assess counterfactual outcomes under different spending cap thresholds.
+    In contrast, the reduced-form evidence suggests a significant persuasive effect of political advertising.
+We develop a structural model capturing the strategic interaction between opposing campaigns to assess counterfactual election outcomes under different spending cap thresholds.
   </p>
   </div>
   </dd>